ericharm/to-go-api/readme.md

 `./db_ migrate` to create tables

+`./db_ seed`

 `go build server.go`

 `./server` start the server

-the setup and migrate scripts along with the server binary can all be run with an environment as defined in config/database.yml, e.g. `./db_ setup production` or `./server staging` - running without an environment will default to development
+the db&#95; scripts along with the server binary can all be run with an environment as defined in config/database.yml, e.g. `./db_ setup production` or `./server staging` - running without an environment will default to development

 install and run the client (coming soon)